vanderbilt-vyn/Vandy-Complaints/README.md

 ```bash
 gulp develop
 ```
-This command will build Webpack and utilize Babel, launch a BrowserSync server (with full API functioning), create HTML templates with Pug, and finally set a watch for the JS.
+This command will build Webpack and utilize Babel, launch an Express server, create HTML templates with Pug, and finally set a watch for the JS.
+After the string " Starting 'watch'... " any new changes saved to a JS file within src will result in the assets task being re-ran.
+Once assets has been completed just refresh the browser and new changes will be rendered.
 In order to test all files use the command
 ```bash
 gulp test